-What is an ENFJ?
+What Is an ENFJ?

 ENFJ is one of the sixteen personality types used in the Myers-Briggs Type Indicator, and one of the four belonging to the subclass famed psychologist David Keirsey identified as the Idealist temperament.
-The abbreviation ENFJ refers to the personality type’s central characteristics: extraversion, intuition, feeling, judgment.
+The abbreviation ENFJ refers to the personality type’s central characteristics: extraversion, intuition, feeling, and judgment.

-The ENFJ personality type is naturally driven to try to find ways to help out the people around them.
-ENFJs have no shortage of inspiration.
+The ENFJ is a natural-born leader who genuinely values others and seeks harmony in the workplace.
+ENFJs want to implement their own ideas to better the world around them.
+The ENFJ personality type is naturally driven to find ways to help out the people around them, and ENFJs have no shortage of inspiration.
 If you identify as an ENFJ, you likely feel things on the deepest of levels.

-What are ENFJs like in the workplace?
+What Are ENFJs Like in the Workplace?

-What are the best careers for ENFJs?
+What Are the Best Careers for ENFJs?

 For instance, ENFJs are:

-- Superb at seeing and adding value to others.
+- Superb at seeing and adding value to others

-- Clear communicators.
+- Clear communicators

-- Intensely loyal and committed to the ones they value.
+- Intensely loyal and committed to the ones they value

-- Driven by finding solutions that benefit the whole.
+- Driven by finding solutions that benefit the whole

-- Encouragers of self-expression.
+- Encouragers of self-expression

-Based on these characteristics, these are the top ten careers that best allow ENFJ’s to take full advantage of their potential.
+Based on these characteristics, these are the top ten careers that best allow ENFJs to take full advantage of their potential.

 A sales manager is about as perfect for ENFJs as any career could possibly be.
-This leadership role requires passion, strategic planning, communication skills, team-building, and the ability to bring the absolute best effort and attitude out of your sales team.
+This leadership role requires passion, strategic planning, communication skills, team-building, and the ability to bring the best effort and attitude out of your sales team.
 Responsibilities include resolving customer complaints, projecting sales and profits, preparing budgets, determining special offers and discounts, developing plans for customer acquisition, setting sales goals, and developing training programs for employees.

-In the close neighborhood to editor, being a writer and author will feel like home to an ENFJ.
+As with an editing position, being a writer and author will feel like home to an ENFJ.
 Communication and creativity reign supreme in this occupation.
 Writers and authors choose to write on subject matter that intrigues them or their readers.
 That can mean working on scripts, novels, biographies, or ad copy for newspapers, broadcasts, magazines, blogs, or any other medium.

 A reporter is another position that requires unique communication skills, an ENFJ hallmark.
-The reporter’s job is to research topics assigned to them by the editor, conduct interviews, write articles or other media, review articles for accuracy, and build rapport with experts in their respective fields to bolster the credibility of the articles.
+The reporter’s job is to research topics assigned to them by the editor, conduct interviews, write articles or other media, review articles for accuracy, and build rapport with experts in their respective fields to bolster the credibility of the reports.